 6.2.9 Allocation Process for TP Deliverability

 After the Phase II Interconnection Study reports are issued, the CAISO will perform the allocation of the TP Deliverability to eligible Generating Facilities according to, and in the order of, the allocation groups in GIDAP Section 8.9.2 and GIDAP BPM Section 6.2.9.4.
+The allocation process is described in detail in GIDAP BPM Sections 6.2.9.3 – First Component of the Allocation Process: Representing TP Deliverability Used by Prior Commitments, and 6.2.9.4 – Second Component of the Allocation Process: Allocating TP Deliverability.
 The TP Deliverability available for allocation will be determined from the most recent Transmission Plan.
-Once a Generating Facility is allocated TP Deliverability, the facility will be required to comply with retention criteria specific in GIDAP Section 8.9.3 and BPM Section 6.2.9.5 in order to retain the allocation.
-However, a Generating Facility is not required to comply with the retention criteria A Generating Facility’s compliance with the retention criteria shall be verified annually until the facility achieves Commercial Operation, at which time the allocation of TP Deliverability will be reflected in the On-Peak facility’s Deliverability Status as an attribute of the facility that is no longer subject to the retention criteria. once it has reached Commercial Operation.
+Once a Generating Facility is allocated TP Deliverability, the facility will be required to comply with retention criteria specific in GIDAP Section 8.9.3 and GIDAP BPM Section 6.2.9.5 in order to retain the allocation.
+However, a Generating Facility is not required to comply with the retention criteria once it has reached Commercial Operation.
 When a Generating Facility reaches Commercial Operation, the allocation of TP Deliverability will be reflected in the On-Peak facility’s Deliverability Status as an attribute of the facility that is no longer subject to the retention criteria.

 . . .

-Second Component of the Allocation Process: Allocating TP Deliverability to the Current Queue Cluster and Parked Projects
+Second Component of the Allocation Process: Allocating TP Deliverability

+.Scoring methodology to establish project priority rankings for allocating TP Deliverability

+If not all projects in an allocation group that meet the threshold criteria can be fully accommodated, the CAISO will allocate available TP Deliverability based on the numerical scores determined from each affected project’s affidavit.
+The project receiving the highest score within the allocation group will receive a TP Deliverability allocation, based on availability, up to their full request.
+Then the project with the next highest score will receive a TP Deliverability allocation, based on availability, up to their full request, and so on.

+All affidavits must relate to the same proposed Generating Facility as described in the Interconnection Request and, for each allocation group attested to, must specify the MW quantity of Interconnection Service Capacity that meets the criteria for inclusion in the allocation group.
+At a minimum, the Generating Facility must meet criteria established in one of the four allocation groups defined in GIDAP Section 8.9.2.

-The Project’s PPA Status (applicable to Allocation GroupOnly)
+The Project’s Power Purchase Agreement Status (applicable to Allocation Group A Only)

-Interconnection Customer must provide proof of having an executed and regulator-approved power purchase agreement.
+Interconnection Customer must provide proof of having an executed power purchase agreement.
 Power purchase agreements must have the point of interconnection, capacity, fuel type, technology, and site location in common with the Interconnection Customer and GIA.
 The power purchase agreement must match the project in site, POI, legal entity, and MW amount.

+(5 points) The Interconnection Customer represents to the CAISO that it has a regulator-approved power purchase agreement.

+(3 points) The Interconnection Customer is a Load-Serving Entity constructing its project to serve end users in its own service area pursuant to a regulatory requirement.

+(0 points – Minimum Requirement for Group A) The Interconnection Customer represents to the CAISO that it has an executed power purchase agreement.

+The Project’s Shortlist Status (applicable to Allocation Group B Only)

-Interconnection Customer must provide proof/documentation of the project being selected/shortlistedand details of such request for offer /request for proposal or solicitation.
+Interconnection Customer must provide proof/documentation of the project being selected/shortlisted or proof that the project is in active power purchase agreement negotiations, and details of such request for offer /request for proposal or solicitation.